 What do English lessons look like?

 Teachers promote high standards of language and literacy by equipping children with a strong command of the spoken and written language.

 In Early Years, the teaching of English is broken into small segments and is taught throughout the day.
-There is a mix of direct teaching with teachers and teaching assistants and self led activities in the continual provision.
+There is a mix of direct teaching with teachers and teaching assistants and self-led activities in the continual provision.
 Phonics lessons are taught every day and children take part in a weekly guided reading session.
 In both EYFS and KS1, Phonics is taught using the systematic Phonics Programme, ‘Letters and Sounds’.

 From Early Years to Year 6 teachers plan lots of opportunities for children to practise their writing skills within other curriculum areas and not just in English lessons.

 In EYFS, we use the reading scheme Dandelion Launchers to teach children to read phonetically.

 In KS1 and continuing into KS2, the main reading scheme we use is Oxford Reading Tree.